AdamCmiel/famous-best-practices/README.md

-Some more in-depth instruciton on building a famo.us app.
+# Some more in-depth instruciton on building a famo.us app.

-v0.3
+## Read the following in Order:

-In Order:
+### v0.3

-v0.3/view.md
+- v0.3/view.md
-v0.3/eventing.md
+- v0.3/eventing.md
-v0.3/animations.md
+- v0.3/animations.md